openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 .. note::  The following does not apply to SBC or i386 users.
 When using the scripted install, OMV-Extras is installed with OMV by default.))

 amd64 users will have a basic set of plugin's appropriate for a basic NAS / File Server.
 To enable the full range of plugin's available on |omv|, the installation of OMV-Extras is required.
-For a preview of what is available visit `omv-extras.org <http://omv-extras.org>`_ and select the version of |omv| that's being installed.

 .. note:: For **amd64** users who installed |omv| on **SD-cards** or **USB thumb-drives**;  The flash-memory plugin is **required** for flash media boot drives.
 Installing **OMV-Extras** is a prerequisite for installing the **flash-memory plugin**.